 Table 1 shows a snapshot of the benefits tax-exempt hospitals provide to their communities.
-In 2017, these hospitals and health systems reported total community benefits of over \$100 billion, or 13.8 percent of total expenses, half of which resulted from expenditures for financial assistance for patients and absorbing losses from Medicaid and other means-tested government program underpayments.
+In 2019, these hospitals and health systems reported total community benefits of over \$110 billion, or 13.9 percent of total expenses, about half of which resulted from expenditures for financial assistance for patients and absorbing losses from Medicaid and other means-tested government program underpayments.

 This report presents the financial costs incurred by tax-exempt hospitals and health systems in providing community benefits.
 IRS requires such hospitals to report community benefit as a percent of hospital expenses.
 These numbers alone, however, do not measure the value of the overall tangible and intangible benefits hospitals provide by improving their communities' health and economic well-being.
-Tax-exempt hospitals also provide the IRS descriptions of their community benefit programs as part of their filing that begin to tell the hospital's story beyond what can be learned from the financial information alone.
+As part of their filings, tax-exempt hospitals also provide the IRS with descriptions of their community benefit programs that begin to tell the hospital's story beyond what can be learned from its financial information alone.